The Parsonage Garden at Nuenen

 The Parsonage Garden at Nuenen (De pastorie in Nuenen), alternatively named The Parsonage Garden at Nuenen in Spring (De pastorie in Nuenen in het voorjaar) or Spring Garden (Lentetuin: F185, JH484), is an early oil painting by 19th-century Dutch post-Impressionist painter Vincent van Gogh, created in May 1884 while he was living with his parents in Nuenen.
 Van Gogh made several drawings and oil paintings of the surrounding gardens and the garden façade of the parsonage.

 The painting was in the collection of the Groninger Museum in The Netherlands from 1962 to 2020.
 On 30 March 2020, it was stolen from an exhibition at the Singer Laren museum in Laren which had been closed due to the COVID-19 pandemic in the Netherlands.
+The painting was reported as recovered in September 2023.

 Background

 Van Gogh lived in The Hague with Sien Hoornik and then alone for a few months in Drenthe in the northern Netherlands.
 He then went to live with his parents in the parsonage of the Dutch Reformed Church at Nuenen near Eindhoven in December 1883 where his father was pastor.
 The family turned the laundry room into a studio in the back of the house.

 Van Gogh remained with his parents in Nuenen for nearly two years, producing about 200 drawings and paintings, including his first major work, The Potato Eaters.
 He moved to Antwerp in November 1885 and then to Paris in 1886.